 The test is usually a urine sample but sometimes a physician may request a swab taken from the infected area (cervix, vagina, urethra, anus and throat).

-Ask your health care provider to take a swab while a pap test is being performed.
+Ask your health care provider to take a swab during your routine cervical screening test.

 Is follow-up important?